NormalReedus/cds-visual-project/README.md

     - This repo comes with a demo dataset of objects that you can use, OR
     - You can run `python 0_get_data.py` to download an arbitrary dataset from Kaggle
         - NOTE: The script will automatically find the raw images, but only if these are in the outermost leaf-directories of the data
-        - In order to be able to use the kaggle api from python, a valid username and api-key must be present.
+        - In order to be able to use the kaggle API from python, a valid username and api-key must be present.
 This is downloaded as a JSON file by clicking on "Create New API Token" on your kaggle "account" page
         - The kaggle API will look for this json-file in:
             - ~/.kaggle/kaggle.json if you're on a Unix system
             - C:\users\<Windows-username>\.kaggle\kaggle.json if you're on Windows
-        - `-ku` or `--kaggle_url` (required) is the location of the dataset to download (e.g. `<username>/<dataset-name>)
+        - `-ku` or `--kaggle_url` (required) is the location of the dataset to download (e.g. `<username>/<dataset-name>`)
         - `-d` or `--data_path` (default is `../data/`) is the path to where you want to save the image files
         - E.g.:
         ```bash